Six Things to Know about Design Patents

 Six Things to Know About Trademarks

 Understanding trademarks and the rights they afford you, as well as understanding how to avoid trademark disputes, are essential to your success and the success of any of your brands or companies.
 This blog will give a brief overview of 6 essential things to know about trademarks and trademark laws to help aid your understanding of this subject.
 Trademarks are different from patents and copyrights: Trademarks, copyrights, and patents all protect intellectual property, but they all protect different types of intellectual property.
-A patent protects inventions, copyright protects original artistic or literary work, and trademarks are reserved for brand names Read More …
+A patent protects functional inventions, copyright protects original artistic or literary work, and trademarks are reserved for brand Read More …

 What is Informed Consent?